FAYETTEVILLE DISEASE ECOLOGY LAB

 DVM

 Joseph is a veterinarian and PhD student enrolled at the University of Nairobi.
-He is co-supervised by Kristian.
+He is co-supervised by Kris.
 Joseph works as a county vet in western Kenya, but his interest in emerging infectious diseases led him to pursue a PhD.
 Joseph is investigating viruses in bats and rodents from three sites in Kenya - the Taita Hills, Kibera urban settlement, and Busia county.

 Picture

-katherine wearing
+katy wearing

 Picture